splunk-soar-connectors/microsoftteams/manual_readme_content.md

 [comment]: # "either express or implied.
 See the License for the specific language governing permissions"
 [comment]: # "and limitations under the License."
 [comment]: # ""
+## Playbook Backward Compatibility

+- With version 3.0.0 of the connector, the 'send message' action has been renamed to 'send channel message'.
+Please update any existing playbooks by modifying the action name accordingly.

 ## Note

 -   For an admin user, you can run the test connectivity directly.